Enid-Sky/Enid-Sky/README.md

 ### Backstory:

 I have almost a decade of professional experience in tech, and I've been coding for almost two years.
-Previously, I was the Tech Manager at a travel tech company, I onboarded clients and worked with developers on cruise/hotel booking engines, tools and enhancements...
-Then one day, I realized how much I love coding and got to work on an exciting new career path!
+Previously, I was the Tech Manager at a digital marketing company specializing in travel tech.
+In that role, I onboarded clients and worked with developers on travel apps, cruise/hotel booking engines, tools and enhancements...
+Then one day, I realized how much I love coding and got to work on an exciting new path!
 Now everyday is filled with magic!
-Currently on the hunt for a technical position where I can serve as a bridge between client needs and technical solutions.
+As a recent bootcamp grad, I'm currently on the hunt for a technical position where I can serve as a bridge between client needs and technical solutions.

 *****
 ### My Stats: